-EXHIB NUMB DESCRIPTION 3.1(1) Amended and Restated Certificate of Incorporation of the Registrant.
+NUMBER DESCRIPTION 3.1(1) Amended and Restated Certificate of Incorporation of the Registrant.
 3.2(2) Amended and Restated Bylaws of the Registrant.
 3.3(3) Amended and Restated Certificate of Designation of Rights, Preferences and Privileges of Series A Participating Preferred Stock of the Registrant.
 4.1(4) Specimen Common Stock Certificate of the Registrant.

-4.2(5) Preferred Stock Rights Agreement dated as of March 27, 2007 between the Registrant and Computershare Investor Services, LLC.
-10.1(6)† Commercial Manufacturing and Packaging Agreement by and between the Registrant and Catalent Pharma Solutions, LLC dated as of July 17, 2012.
-31.1 Certification of Chief Executive Officer, dated August 7, 2012, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended.
-31.2 Certification of Chief Financial Officer, dated August 7, 2012, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended.
-32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2012, formatted in Extensible Business Reporting Language (XBRL) include: (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Operations, (iii) the Condensed Consolidated Statements of Cash Flows, and (iv) related notes (furnished herewith). † ntial portions of this exhibit have been redacted and filed separately with the Commission pursuant to a confidential treatment request in acceptable 24b-2 of the Securities Exchange Act of 1934, as amended.
-(1) ated by reference to Exhibit 3.2 filed with the Registrant's Annual Report on Form 10-K for the year ended December 31, 1996, filed with mission on March 28, 1997.
-(2) Incorpor April 20 ated by reference to the same numbered exhibit filed with the Registrant's Current Report on Form 8-K filed with the Commission on , 2012.
-(3) ated by reference to the same numbered exhibit filed with the Registrant's Registration Statement on Form 8-A filed with the Commission h 28, 2007.
-(4) ated by reference to the same numbered exhibit filed with the Registrant's Annual Report on Form 10-K/A for the fiscal year ended er 31, 1996 filed with the Commission on April 16, 1997.
-(5) Incorpor 2007. ated by reference to Exhibit 4.1 filed with the Registrant's Registration Statement on Form 8-A filed with the Commission on March 28, (6) Incorpor 23, 2012 ated by reference to the same numbered exhibit filed with the Registrant's Current Report on Form 8-K filed with the Commission on July 41
+- 4.2(5) Preferred Stock Rights Agreement dated as of March 27, 2007 between the Registrant and Computershare Investor Services, LLC. - 10.1(6)† Commercial Manufacturing and Packaging Agreement by and between the Registrant and Catalent Pharma Solutions, LLC dated as of July 17, 2012. - 10.2(7)† Second Amendment effective as of August 1, 2012 to the Agreement dated as of December 28, 2000 between the Registrant and Mitsubishi Tanabe Pharma Corporation (formerly Tanabe Seiyaku Co., Ltd.). - 31.1 Certification of Chief Executive Officer, dated November 6, 2012, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended. - 31.2 Certification of Chief Financial Officer, dated November 6, 2012, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended. - 32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2012, formatted in Extensible Business Reporting Language (XBRL) include: (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Cash Flows, and (iv) related notes (furnished herewith). - † Confidential treatment granted. - (1) Incorporated by reference to Exhibit 3.2 filed with the Registrant's Annual Report on Form 10-K for the year ended December 31, 1996 filed with the Commission on March 28, 1997. - (2) Incorporated by reference to the same numbered exhibit filed with the Registrant's Current Report on Form 8-K filed with the Commission on April 20, 2012. - (3) Incorporated by reference to the same numbered exhibit filed with the Registrant's Registration Statement on Form 8-A filed with the Commission on March 28, 2007. - (4) Incorporated by reference to the same numbered exhibit filed with the Registrant's Annual Report on Form 10-K/A for the fiscal year ended December 31, 1996 filed with the Commission on April 16, 1997. - (5) Incorporated by reference to Exhibit 4.1 filed with the Registrant's Registration Statement on Form 8-A filed with the Commission on March 28, 2007. - (6) Incorporated by reference to the same numbered exhibit filed with the Registrant's Current Report on Form 8-K filed with the Commission on July 23, 2012. - (7) Incorporated by reference to Exhibit 10.1 filed with the Registrant's Current Report on Form 8-K filed with the Commission on August 10, 2012.